burroughsapp/burroughs/README.md

 # Burroughs

-Burroughs is an historical database of places in Lawrence, Kansas.
+Burroughs is an historical database of places in Lawrence, Kansas with a time-machine experience for the user dialing back blocks, buildings, and businesses through the years, decades, and centuries.

 ## Get involved